awesome-spark/spark-gotchas/04_dataframe_by_example.md

 ```

-If data contains infrequent fields these will be missing from the final output.
+If data contains infrequent fields, these fields will be missing from the final output.
 But it is only the part of the problem.
 There is no guarantee that sampling can or will be pushed down to the source.
 For example JSON source is using standard `RDD.sample`.
 It means that even with low sampling ratio [we don't avoid full data scan](http://stackoverflow.com/q/32229941/1560062).

 If we can access data directly, we can try to create a representative sample outside standard Spark workflow.
-This sample can further used to infer schema.
-This can be particularly beneficial when we have a priori knowledge about data structure which allows us to achieve good coverage with a small number of records.
-General approach can summarized as follows:
+This sample can further be used to infer schema.
+This can be particularly beneficial when we have a priori knowledge about the data structure which allows us to achieve good coverage with a small number of records.
+General approach can be summarized as follows:

 - Create representative sample of the original data source.
 - Read it using `DataFrameReader`.
 - Extract `schema`.
-- Pass `schema` to `DataFrameReader.schema` method to read main dataset.
+- Pass the `schema` to `DataFrameReader.schema` method to read the main dataset.

 ### PySpark specific considerations

-Unlike Scala Pyspark cannot use static type information when we convert existing `RDD` to `DataFrame`.
+Unlike Scala, Pyspark cannot use static type information when we convert existing `RDD` to `DataFrame`.
 If `createDataFrame` (`toDF`) is called without providing `schema`, or `schema` is not a `DataType`, column types have to be inferred by performing data scan.

-By default (`samplingRatio` is `None`) Spark [tries to establish schema using the first 100 rows](https://github.com/apache/spark/blob/branch-2.0/python/pyspark/sql/session.py#L324-L328).
+By default (`samplingRatio` is `None`), Spark [tries to establish schema using the first 100 rows](https://github.com/apache/spark/blob/branch-2.0/python/pyspark/sql/session.py#L324-L328).
 At the first glance it doesn't look that bad.
-Problems start when `RDD` has been created using "wide" transformations.
-Lets illustrate this with a simple example:
+Problems start when `RDD` are created using "wide" transformations.

+Let's illustrate this with a simple example:

 ```python